petermakeswebsites/DenoFungus/README.md

 In your terminal, run `deno run --allow-read --allow-net --unstable denofungus.ts` from the project directory.

 Now DenoFungus should be running.
-Assuming you've connected your web server to DenoFungus (see [installation](#installation)), create a file, just like PHP, which imports a function.
-DenoFungus will automatically detect whne the file has changed and re-import any modifications.
+Assuming you've connected your web server to DenoFungus (see [installation](#installation)), create a file in your normal web directory, just like you would with PHP.
+Export a function called main.
+This will be what DenoFungus parses.
+DenoFungus will automatically detect when the file has changed and re-import any modifications.

 Example: